Hello everyone,

 You have 2 options:

-Define a policy to finish 45 hours a week and if any employee unable to finish these hours then as per the hours salary will get cut.
+Option 1: Define a policy to work 45 hours a week.
+If any employee is unable to complete these hours, their salary will be reduced proportionally.

 From India, Pune